pytorch/tutorials/recipes_source/torch_export_challenges_solutions.rst

 Pose Estimation
 ---------------

-Pose Estimation is a popular Computer Vision concept that can be used to identify the location of joints of a human in a 2D image.
+**Pose Estimation** is a Computer Vision concept that can be used to identify the location of joints of a human in a 2D image.
 `Ultralytics <https://docs.ultralytics.com/tasks/pose/>`__ has published a Pose Estimation model based on `YOLO11 <https://docs.ultralytics.com/models/yolo11/>`__.
 This has been trained on the `COCO Dataset <https://cocodataset.org/#keypoints-2017>`__.
 This model can be used for analyzing human pose for determining action or intent.
 The code below tries to export the YOLO11 Pose model with `batch_size=1`